 Diamonds may be next door to sapphires on the hardness scale, but they are not as close in hardness.
 That's why the Mohs Hardness Scale is the relative hardness scale.
 It only shows which gemstone is harder than another one.
 Although a diamond at 10, will scratch a ruby or a sapphire at 9, diamonds are four times the hardness of rubies and sapphires.

-One of the reasons why Mr De Beers says, Diamonds-are-Forever, is because diamonds are the hardest gemstones on the Mohs' Scale.
-They really are forever!
+The reasoning behind Mr. De Beers' slogan - 'Diamonds-are-Forever' is because diamonds are the hardest gemstones on the Mohs' Scale.
+They are forever because of their relative hardness.

-The following numeric helps to remember the scale.
+The above numeric helps to remember the scale.

-1. Talc - can be scratched with fingernail
+1. Talc - can be scratched with a fingernail

-2. Gypsum - can be scratched with fingernail
+2. Gypsum - can be scratched with a fingernail

-3. Calcite - can be scratched with fingernail
+3. Calcite - can be scratched with a fingernail

-5. Apatite - can be scratched with knife
+5. Apatite - can be scratched with a knife

-6. Orthoclase - can be scratched with steel file
+6. Orthoclase - can be scratched with a steel file

 7. Quartz - scratches window glass